Know when to give others space and when to give them pace

 Think it over:

-- Why is not giving people space a problem?
+- How can not giving people space be a problem?

 - How can we know when to give others space or pace?